West slams Belarus over jet diversion, journalist arrest - WTMJ

 In November, the Belarusian KGB also put Pratasevich on the list of people suspected of involvement in terrorism, an ominous sign that he could face even graver charges.
 Terrorism is punishable by death in Belarus, the only country in Europe that maintains capital punishment.

-Russian Foreign Minister Sergey Lavrov said the episode needs to be investigated — but that it couldn’t be rushed.
-The two neighbors have close political, economic and military ties, and Lukashenko has relied on Moscow’s support amid Western sanctions.

 Isachenkov reported from Moscow.
-Associated Press writers Liudas Dapkus in Vilnius, Lithuania, Sam Petrequin in Brussels, Sylvia Hui and Jill Lawless in London, and Geir Moulson in Berlin contributed.
+Associated Press writers Liudas Dapkus in Vilnius, Lithuania, Sam Petrequin in Brussels, Alexandra Jaffe in Washington, Sylvia Hui and Jill Lawless in London, David Koenig in Dallas, Jim Heintz in Moscow and Geir Moulson in Berlin contributed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.